Ella Blumenthal: Life in concentration camps

-After the War
+After the war

 After the war, Blumenthal went to Warsaw with the hope of finding her remaining family members who had not been in the Warsaw Ghetto.
 Blumenthal was able to make contact with Rothstein's father.
 He had survived by leaving the Warsaw Ghetto and moving to Tel Aviv.
 He managed to get Blumenthal sent to Paris, where she lived until 1947, when the Rothsteins got a visa for her to join them in Tel Aviv.
 In Tel Aviv, Blumenthal met her future husband, who she married 13 days after meeting him.
 Out of twenty-three immediate family members, she and the Rothsteins were the only survivors of the Holocaust.

 In 2021, she was the subject of the documentary, I am Here, which documented her life in the Warsaw Ghetto and the Concentration camps.
 Blumenthal currently lives in Cape Town and has four children, eleven grandchildren and nine great-grandchildren.
+She turned 100 on 25 July that year.

 Awards won by I am Here: